- Hours and Admission

 For visitors who are blind or have low vision

-This tour is available on the MFA Guide, and includes more than 140 stops in English.
-These stops are in the Art of the Americas Wing, the Linde Family Wing for Contemporary Art, the Musical Instruments gallery, and the Classical galleries.
-Visitors can also request a unit with a tactile dot over the number 5, which includes a screen-reading or “voiceover” feature.
+This tour is available on the MFA Guide, and includes more than 200 stops in English.
+All adult English stops in the Art of the Americas and Contemporary wings have description.
+You will find additional stops throughout the Museum, as more are being added each year.
+Visitors can request a unit with a tactile dot over the number 5, which includes a screen-reading or “voiceover” feature.
 Visitors may also want to make use of a zoom feature.
 These MFA Guides may be borrowed from the Sharf Visitor Center.

 Beyond the Screen